Harshitham195/Salary_Trends_in_Data_Related_Careers/README.md

    D. Created charts to visually represent patterns and trends within the dataset.

-Let's conduct a thorough analysis of the data and derive meaningful conclusions.
+3.Let's conduct a thorough analysis of the data and derive meaningful conclusions.

 *1. How has the average salary in the data field changed over the years?*